r25st/crypto_check/README.md

 ## NOTE

-For api key go to CoinLib to retrive it
+For api key go to CoinLib to retrieve it